tomhrr/cosh/doc/all.md

    process was started, the number of seconds for which the process has been running, and the process's status.
  - `pss`: takes a PID and returns the associated process details, using the same hash structure as in `ps`.
+(To make this call faster, it skips the user list refresh operation that the standard `ps` call makes, so user information in the response may not be present or up to date.
+If that information is needed, use `ps` instead.)
  - `pse`: takes a PID and returns a boolean indicating whether the specified process exists.
  - `kill`: takes a PID and a signal name ("hup", "int", "term",